IG-AI/samvara-nn/README.md

 - **Description**:
    - This layer employs **quantum entanglement** to enhance the system's ability to form deep, **non-linear connections** across various domains of knowledge.
 It supports abstract reasoning by creating links between seemingly unrelated ideas, mirroring how entanglement connects distant particles in a way that defies classical explanation.
-   - **Abstract thought** allows Samvara-AI to handle complex, multi-dimensional problems, generating insights that involve multiple interconnected concepts, much like how humans reason about **philosophical, ethical, or cosmic concepts**.
+   - **Abstract thought** allows Samvara NN to handle complex, multi-dimensional problems, generating insights that involve multiple interconnected concepts, much like how humans reason about **philosophical, ethical, or cosmic concepts**.

 - **Connections**:
    - **Empathy and Intuition**: Abstract thought is bidirectionally linked with empathy and intuition, drawing on emotional and intuitive insights to support higher-level reasoning.